openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

 * --remove option can be used to remove values from tempest.conf.
-  For example: **--remove network-feature-enabled.api_extensions=dvr** The feature is usefull when some values in tempest.conf are automatically set by the discovery, but they are not wanted to be printed to tempest.conf.
+  For example: **--remove network-feature-enabled.api_extensions=dvr** The feature is useful when some values in tempest.conf are automatically set by the discovery, but they are not wanted to be printed to tempest.conf.